Salsa is one of the most popular condiments used today. Because of its popularity, many cooks want to prepare and can salsa at home.

 Are you new to canning and thinking about buying your first canner, or have you considered canning meats and/or vegetables and know you need a pressure canner?

-Have you ever heard that some methods of canning are not recommended but don't understand why?
-Please, keep reading to end the mystery.
+Have you ever heard that some methods of canning are not recommended, but don't understand why?

 Penn State Extension's Let's Preserve series of recommendations for home food preservers has just been updated and reformatted!